Contrast-Security-OSS/docs/content/admin/org_settings/integrations/Agile-central.md

 ## Add a Configuration

-To connect your Contrast organization with Agile Central, and setup a new integration, complete the following steps.
+To connect your Contrast organization with Agile Central, complete the following steps.

 * Go to the **user menu > Organization Settings > Integrations** page, and click **Connect** in the Agile Central row.
 * In the **Connect with Agile Central** form, add the name for the bugtracker entry, as well as the **URL** and **API Key** in the given fields. <!-- The Agile Central URL must be accessible from the Contrast UI instance being configured. -->